LanternD/en.dlyang.me/_posts/2020-06-02-configuring-a-new-raspberry-pi.md

 ## Reliable reference

-The `bash` / `zsh` history from previous setuped Raspberry Pi, including default user and the `root`.
+As a quicker guide, find the `bash` / `zsh` history from previously already-setuped Raspberry Pi, including default user and the `root`.

 # Guideline

 Do the following in order:

+-   `sudo apt update / upgrade`
--   Set root password.
+-   Set root password: `sudo passwd root` with normal user.
 -   Install vim.
 -   Enable `ssh`.
 -   Install `xrdp`.